kazurayam/katalon-studio-texts-diff/README.md

 ### Creating and running your first test

 You want to start Katalon Studio GUI.
-You want to open the `app-project` directory.

-You want to create a new Test Case `ex01`, of which code looks as follows.
+You want to create a new Test Case `ex01` (... any name you can choose in fact), of which code looks as follows.
 You can just copy and paste this:

 ```
 import java.nio.file.Files